2. Restore Consent-Based Citizenship

 (Source: Ibid., p.
 2890.)

 That should settle it.
 Persons born in the United States who are foreigners are not citizens of the United States.
 Who are ‘foreigners’ born in the United States?
 The children of foreigners.
 How do we know the parents are foreigners?
-Because they are not subject to the jurisdiction of the United States, the ‘complete’ jurisdiction.
-They are, rather, the subjects or citizens of ‘some foreign Power.’
+Because neither parent is subject to the jurisdiction of the United States, the ‘complete’ jurisdiction.
+Both parents are subjects or citizens of ‘some foreign power.’
+Foreign couples cannot give rise to Americans, even on our soil, without congressional consent.
+QED.

-The reader will notice I have inserted the word ‘or’ in brackets in the second sentence of this quotation.
-I have made this correction to save the sentence from absurdity.
-I assume the congressional stenographer either did not hear it, or inadvertently omitted it, or Senator Howard failed to utter it.
-He must have meant it.
-As Michael Anton has pointed out, it is very common in spoken English to rattle off a list, for example, ‘apples, oranges, bananas,’ omitting the final conjunction, which is understood.
-Without the word ‘or,’ Howard would be saying that only foreigners here as foreign diplomats, and their families—and presumably by extension foreign occupiers—are exempt from owing us political allegiance, all other foreigners, no matter how brief their sojourn, and no matter how unlawful their stay, are to be treated as if they were American nationals when it comes to giving birth within our borders.
-If that had been his meaning, surely an objection would have been raised, and the point debated.
 Instead, what we find is a discussion about whether the language would make citizens of the children of permanent resident aliens, such as the Chinese of California and the Gypsies of Pennsylvania.
-The controversial answer to these questions was, yes, the children of permanent resident aliens would be citizens, because such aliens are ‘subject to the jurisdiction of the United States’—they have accepted such jurisdiction, even though they have not been naturalized.
-To narrow the definition of ‘foreign’ all the way down to just diplomats and their families is absurd.
-To interpret Howard as having meant such an absurdity strains credulity beyond the breaking point.
+The controversial answer to these questions was, yes, the children of permanent resident aliens would be citizens, because such aliens are ‘subject to the jurisdiction of the United States’ — they have accepted such jurisdiction, even though they have not been naturalized.
+To narrow the definition of ‘foreign’ all the way down to just diplomats and their families would be absurd.
+To interpret Howard as having intended such an absurdity strains credulity beyond the breaking point.
 The more reasonable interpretation is that, when Howard says ‘persons . . . who are foreigners, aliens,’ he means all persons who are foreign nationals, including sojourners, and certainly including unauthorized entrants.
-The fact that foreign occupiers are universally agreed to be excluded from the possibility of being citizens should tell us what was intended with respect to unauthorized entrants: they are not citizens or even lawful residents.
-Thus their children, too, are foreigners, unless, of course, at least one of their parents is a U.S. citizen.
+If we have to exclude foreign occupiers, we have to exclude unauthorized entrants.
+They are not here lawfully.
+Thus, their children, too, are foreigners.
+Well, unless, that is, at least one of their parents is a U.S. citizen.

 Why, in the debate record, do we find no discussion of illegal immigrants?
 I can think of two reasons.
 First, in 1866 almost no one was actually excluded from the United States.
 Our borders were practically open.
 So there was hardly an issue to discuss.
-Second, and I think this the more likely reason, every senator simply took it for granted that the child of an illegal immigrant could not possibly be regarded as being entitled to automatic citizenship.
+Second — and this seems the more likely reason — every senator simply took it for granted that the child of an illegal immigrant could not possibly be regarded as being entitled to automatic citizenship.
 Everyone knew that was impossible.
 When a senator in debate seems to either embrace or reject the idea of birthplace citizenship, the best way to interpret what he is doing is to view him as taking a position with regard to the children of permanent resident aliens.
 He is not thinking of illegal aliens.
-They are not in his mind, because everyone knows they are not even on the table for discussion.
+They are not in his mind, because everyone knows they are not on the table for discussion.

 7. The Clincher